Gravitational waves from conformal symmetry breaking: Phase transition and resulting gravitational waves in SU(2)cSM

-In section~\ref{sec:bubbles} we have explained that the tunnelling proceeds along the $\f$ direction in the field space and we noted that because of that the Gildener--Weinberg method of studying symmetry breaking cannot reproduce the correct picture of bubble nucleation since it only takes account of the potential along one direction in the field space, the direction from the origin of the field space to the minimum.
+In section~\ref{sec:bubbles} we have explained that the tunnelling proceeds along the $\f$ direction in the field space and we noted that because of that the Gildener-Weinberg method of studying symmetry breaking cannot reproduce the correct picture of bubble nucleation since it only takes account of the potential along one direction in the field space, the direction from the origin of the field space to the minimum.
 However, this direction turns out to be close to the $h=0$ direction, since the VEV of $\f$ is much greater than the VEV of $h$ (see table~\ref{tab:benchmark}).
-Therefore, it is possible that the Gildener--Weinberg method gives approximately correct results for the gravitational wave spectra.
-To verify whether that is indeed the case we computed the GW signal predicted by the Gildener--Weinberg potential.
-Figure~\ref{fig:GW-GW} shows the predicted GW signal for benchmark point 7 computed from the full two-field potential (solid line) and using the Gildener--Weinberg approach (long-dashed line).
-Moreover, we present the result that we would obtain by considering the potential along the $\f$ direction only (setting $h=0$), which in the light of the shapes that we found for the bubble profiles seems a reasonable approximation.\footnote{Note, however, that this might not be the case in other regions of the parameter space or in different models.} One can see that the full two-dimensional and the $h=0$ approaches agree very well.
-The Gildener--Weinberg results, however, show certain discrepancy both in the peak frequency and in the intensity of the signal.
-However, as we have mentioned before (and we explain in detail in appendix~\ref{app:beta}) in our study there are considerable uncertainties in the evaluation of $\beta$, which could partially account for the inaccuracy of the Gildener--Weinberg method or make the discrepancy between $h=0$ approach and multi-field approach larger.
+Therefore, it is possible that the Gildener-Weinberg method gives approximately correct results for the gravitational wave spectra.
+To verify whether that is indeed the case we computed the GW signal predicted by the Gildener-Weinberg potential.
+Figure~\ref{fig:GW-GW} shows the predicted GW signal for benchmark point 7 computed from the full two-field potential (solid line) and using the Gildener-Weinberg approach (long-dashed line).
+Moreover, we present the result that we would obtain by considering the potential along the $\f$ direction only (setting $h=0$), which in the light of the shapes that we found for the bubble profiles seems to be a reasonable approximation.\footnote{Note, however, that this might not be the case in other regions of the parameter space or in different models.} One can see that the full two-dimensional and the $h=0$ approaches agree very well.
+The Gildener-Weinberg results, however, show certain discrepancy both in the peak frequency and in the intensity of the signal.
+However, as we have mentioned before (and we explain in detail in appendix~\ref{app:beta}) in our study there are considerable uncertainties in the evaluation of $\beta$, which could partially account for the inaccuracy of the Gildener-Weinberg method or make the discrepancy between $h=0$ approach and multi-field approach larger.